ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 Although the thrust of using this package is for staging DEMs for InSAR (particularly ISCE2), testing and maintaining suitable environments to use with InSAR processors is beyond the scope of what we are attempting to accomplish here.
 We provide an example notebook [here](./notebooks/Staging_a_DEM_for_ISCE2.ipynb) that demonstrates how to stage a DEM for ISCE2, which requires additional packages than required for the package on its own and additionally requires python version `<3.10`.
 For the notebook, we use the environment found in `environment.yml` of the Dockerized TopsApp [repository](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/blob/dev/environment.yml), used to generate interferograms (GUNWs) in the cloud.

+## About the raster metadata

+The creation metadata unrelated to georeferencing (e.g. `compress` key, see [here](https://rasterio.readthedocs.io/en/latest/topics/image_options.html#creation-options)) returned from the `stitch_dem` API is copied from the tiles being used.
+Although a driver can be specified through this API, we recommend using the default `GTiff`.
+We caution that the other creation metadata from a dem tile set may not be valid with the various types of drivers.
+Furthermore, different distributions of `rasterio` support different drivers.
+These rasterio metadata creation is beyond the scope of this library.

 ## Credentials

 The accessing of NASADEM and SRTM require earthdata login credentials to be put into the `~/.netrc` file.
 If these are not present, the stitcher will